ebayti/TheOdinProject/HTML/README.md

     - a:active {color:blue;}

 _for being able to see all the actions active.
 In here, the link will be in black as default and it will become yellow when there is a mouse hovering over it.
 While it is being clicking down, the color will be blue and it will turn to pink when it is clicked once._
+- always resort to specificity
+    - .body-text, .body-text .specific-rule { something: something; }
+- `!important` case should be the last scenario.